My Opinion On Web Components

 const guestbookComments: (Element & { addData(newEntry: GuestBookEntry): Promise<void> }) | null = document.querySelector("guestbook-comments");

-// its the same method that I had defined before in the wc
+// Its the same method that I had defined before in the Web Component.

 if (guestbookComments) await guestbookComments.addEntry(stuff);